 Ensure Canine Teeth Erupt & Function Properly

 All of your teeth play an important role in the health and function of your smile.
 This is especially true for canine teeth, which have the longest root of any tooth and are responsible for biting and tearing food.
 If a canine tooth is impacted, or blocked from erupting into the dental arch, it cannot function properly.
 At Akeso Oral, Facial & Dental Implant Surgery, our oral surgeons manage impacted canine teeth with expose and bond treatment, which is a joint effort between your oral surgeon and your orthodontist.
-To schedule a consultation with our oral surgeons and receive a custom care plan for you or your child, contact our practice in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, today.
+To schedule a consultation with our oral surgeons and receive a custom care plan for you or your child, contact our practice in Columbia, Catonsville, Lutherville, and Westminster, MD, today.

 What Causes an Impacted Canine?